 Dry skin care

 Dry skin is defined as flaking or scaling of the skin when there is no evidence of dermatitis (inflammation).
-It is most prominent on the shins, hands, and sides of the abdomen, and can be associated with itching.
-It is more common during the winter months, when humidity is low, and improves in the summer time.
-Some people also have a genetic tendency to develop dry skin.
-In addition, elderly people tend to have more trouble with dry skin due to the natural changes in skin that occur with age.
+It appears most often on the shins, hands, and sides of the abdomen, and can be associated with itching.
+Dry skin is more common during the winter months, when humidity is low, and improves in the summer time.
+Some people also have a genetic (inherited) tendency to develop dry skin.
+In addition, elderly people tend to have more trouble with dry skin because of the natural changes in skin that occur as we get older.

 Treatment is important because extensively dry skin can lead to dermatitis or eczema.
 Dry skin may be prevented or treated by: